golightstream/lightstream-prism-dns/plugin/health/README.md

 }
 ~~~

-Set a lameduck duration of 1 second:
+Set a lame duck duration of 1 second:

 ~~~ corefile
 . {